The Challenge

 Manufactured PCB

-The encoder extender PCB was designed to hold two components (encoder, connector) while maintaining structural integrity, that would later be mounted onto the motors of the OTTO 1500 robots.
+The encoder extender PCB was designed to be soldered to two components (encoder, connector) ensuring structural integrity, that would later be mounted onto the motors of the OTTO 1500 robots.

-The principal designs were centered around solder pads for the encoder, mounting holes for the motor, and a section of pads for the through-hole component.
+The design involved solder pads for the encoder, mounting holes for the motor, and a section of pads for the through-hole component.
 The extrusion in width was created to allow for a better hold when installing the connector.

 Other designs were catered to industry standards, such as polygon pours, labelling, fiducials, keep-out layers, etc.

-The prototype were manufactured (as shown) and fit the components well.
+The prototype was manufactured and fit-tested to the harness.

 Traction Right Bulkhead Harness Drawing